zetaris/lightning-catalog/doc/doc/etl_in_iceberg_lakehouse.md

-# ETL in iceberg lakegouse
+# ETL in iceberg lakehouse
 ETL stands for Extract, Transform, Load.
 It's a process used in data warehousing and data integration to collect data from various sources, transform it into a format that is suitable for analysis, and then load it into a target database, data warehouse, or data lake for storage and further analysis.

 **Scenario 1:**